stipefrkovic/identity-document-classification-trainer/README.md

-# ING 2 Project - NN Trainer
+# ING 2 Project - Trainer

-This is a Python project used to train two deep learning models (EfficientDet and EfficientNet) to classify identity documents.
+This is the continued repository for the identity document (ID) classification trainer.
+It was created by Group ING 2 as a part of the 2022-2023 Software Engineering course at the University of Groningen and was done in collaboration with ING.
+The trainer takes an ID dataset in the Pascal VOC format, trains two deep learning models (EfficientDet and EfficientNet) on the dataset, and exports the two trained models.

 ## Contents